zwpku/colvars-finder/docs/index.rst

 Documentation of ColVars-Finder
 ===============================

-This package implements methods for finding collective variables of molecular systems by training artificial neural networks.
+This package implements methods for finding collective variables of dynamical systems by training artificial neural networks.

 .. note::